slowernews/archi-project/README.md

 ===
 ####Others:

-- to simplify (not everybody is a geek) when naming use spaces instead of camelCase, PascalCase or snake_case.
+- to simplify (not everybody is a geek) when naming use spaces.
 - but avoid these symbols for regular naming: **# @ . - + $ % { } [ ]**

 ---